RakeshNKundar/multi-agent-streaming-system-with-confluent/README.md

 🔎 Vector Search Agent: Uses semantic embeddings to retrieve contextually relevant documents from a MongoDB Vector Store.
 📅 Scheduler Agent: Automates meeting scheduling using structured metadata like title, time, and attendees.

-These agents listen on their respective Kafka input topics and output results to their own response topics (e.g., sql_result, context_result, scheduler_result).
+These agents listen on their respective Kafka input topics and output results to their own response topics (e.g., sql_agent_response, context_result, scheduler_result).

 So we now create three router queries which routes the message to it's repective agent inputs.